BlakeWittmayer/30_Arietis_HZ/Hill_Stability/README.md

 ## Description of values
 The following values are inputted into the program.
 - **m1, m2, m3**:  Masses of the 3 different components, with m1 and m2 being close companions and m3 being a distant companion.
 It is assumed that m1 is significantly greater than the other two bodies.
 Units are in values of solar masses.
 - **a1, a2**: Semi-major axes of m2 and m3 respectively.
-Units are in values of astronomical units (AU).
+Units are in values of astronomical units (au).

 The following values are used for calcualations and output data
 - **M**:  Sum of the masses m1 and m2.
 Units are in values of solar masses.
 - **_a_**:  Ratio between a1 and a2.
 Unitless.
 - **_a_ crp**:  Limiting factor of corotating systems (prograde).
 Unitless.
 - **_a_ crr**:  Limiting factor of counterrotating systems (retrograde).
 Unitless.
 - **rH1, rH2**: Hill radius of 30 Ari Bb and C, respectively.
-Units are in values of astronomical units (AU).
+Units are in values of astronomical units (au).

 ## Example of output
 ```